 - A flashlight or head lamp with a red light so your eyes can better adjust to the night sky.

 We used Black Diamond SpotLite 200 headlamps red light setting and it worked well for us.
-We also had a flashlight with a red light setting that we used at the Cedar Pass Campground as well.
+We also had a flashlight with a red light setting that we used as well.

 7. Ditch your tent’s rain fly